The resources on this page relate to education theory; we have a separate page of learning resources for students, here.

 Data, information and knowledge: The knowledge pyramid.
 An overview of these three concepts, and their implications.

-Assessment methods and the knowledge pyramid: Implications of information vs knowledge for assessment.
+Methods and the knowledge pyramid.
+Implications of information vs knowledge for assessment.

 Education in context: Its purpose and lifespan.
 Ways of visualising the purpose and duration of education.

 How complex should education theories be?
 Quantifying complexity in education theories.